MaskRay/maskray.me/source/_posts/2021-02-14-all-about-thread-local-storage.md

 ## C++ thread_local

-C++ thread_local adds additional features to `__thread`: dynamic initialization on first-use and destruction on thread exit.
+C++ thread_local adds additional features to `__thread`: dynamic initialization before first-use and destruction on thread exit.

+> [basic.stc.thread]: A variable with thread storage duration shall be initialized before its first odr-use and, if constructed, shall be destroyed on thread exit.

+The implementation chooses to initialize TLS lazily.
 If a thread_local variable needs dynamic initialization or has a non-trivial destructor, the compiler calls the TLS wrapper function (`_ZTW*`, in a COMDAT group) instead of referencing the variable directly.
 The TLS wrapper calls the TLS init function (`_ZTH*`, weak), which is an alias for `__tls_init`.
 `__tls_init` calls the constructors and registers the destructors with `__cxa_thread_atexit`.